shivannis/xandr-docs-public/xandr-docs/articles/curate/ad-viewability-description-of-methodology-dom.md

 ### Sampling

-Xandr does not conduct any form of sampling.
+Microsoft Advertising does not conduct any form of sampling.

 ### Impression counting

 #### Script call

-The Xandr script is delivered by a CDN that automatically chooses the closest server to ensure quick delivery of the script.
+The Microsoft Advertising script is delivered by a CDN that automatically chooses the closest server to ensure quick delivery of the script.
 Script delivery, however, is not used to count the number of impressions served.

 #### Impressions

-Impressions are counted by the Xandr ad-trading platform, not by the measurement script.
+Impressions are counted by the Microsoft Advertising ad-trading platform, not by the measurement script.
 Our count of impressions (imps) is the one used for billing.
 It corresponds to the real total number of traded impressions.

 This metric differs from third party ad viewability providers.
 Vendors rely on their script to count impressions.
-If the script is not loaded, or cannot fire a pixel, no impression is counted by third party vendors, whereas the impression is inherently counted by Xandr.
+If the script is not loaded, or cannot fire a pixel, no impression is counted by third party vendors, whereas the impression is inherently counted by Microsoft Advertising.

 > [!NOTE]
-> The Xandr impression count is higher than third-party impression numbers.
+> The Microsoft Advertising impression count is higher than third-party impression numbers.

 #### Measured impressions

-Measured impressions are counted when the measurement script fires a pixel to the Xandr platform.
+Measured impressions are counted when the measurement script fires a pixel to the Microsoft Advertising platform.

-In cases where the user quits the page before the Xandr script has actually launched, the impression is counted as served, and not measured.
+In cases where the user quits the page before the Microsoft Advertising script has actually launched, the impression is counted as served, and not measured.

 > [!NOTE]
-> Xandr measured impressions are comparable with third party's measured impressions.
+> Microsoft Advertising measured impressions are comparable with third party's measured impressions.

 #### No impact on ad viewability